rick-n-shawty/boids-simulation/readme.md

 ### Separation
 This rule produces introveted boids...
 If boid B is withing a protected range of boid A, boid A tries to steer away from boid B.

-Combining these rules yields a beutiful emergent behaviour.
+Combining these rules yields a beautiful emergent behaviour.
 If you are curious, More details can be found [here](https://en.wikipedia.org/wiki/Boids).